-If any member of your rating chain was disqualified or is unavailable per COMDTINST M1000.3 Article 5.A.2.g., then the Commanding Officer or next senior officer in the chain of command shall designate an appropriate substitute who is capable of evaluating your performance.
-An e-mail or letter notification should be sent to the OER Manager, with a copy to the Reported-on Officer and new rating chain members informing OPM-3 of the rating chain exception.
+If any member of your rating chain was disqualified or is unavailable per COMDTINST M1000.3A, Article 5.A.2.e., then the Commanding Officer or next senior officer in the chain of command shall designate an appropriate substitute who is capable of evaluating your performance.
+An e-mail or letter notification shall be sent to ARL-PF-CGPSC-OPMOER@uscg.mil with a copy to the Reported-on Officer and new rating chain members informing OPM-3 of the rating chain exception.
 For Reserve Officers, contact RPM.

-There is a requirement for formal training for civilians per COMDTINST M1000.3 Article 5.A.2.b.2.i.
+There is a requirement for formal training for civilians per COMDTINST M1000.3A, Article 5.A.2.c.(2)(h).
 Commands are reminded that OES Rating Chain responsibilities must be incorporated into the civilian employee’s core competencies.
 CG PSC-opm-3 will prepare training certification letters for civilians who complete the training.
-If, for some reason, a civilian rating chain member is unable to attend the training, the command can direct them to read Chapter 5.A. and review the OES power point presentation on the CG PSC-opm web page.
+If, for some reason, a civilian rating chain member is unable to attend the training, the command can direct them to read Chapter 5.A. and review the CG PSC-opm OES power point presentation.
 Once the command is comfortable that the civilian staff member understands the OES process and can carry out their responsibilities, the command can notify CG PSC-opm-3 that the training requirements have been completed.

 Do you have a listing of OER comments that are written to convey hidden messages?

 There is no such thing as a listing of OER comments that are written to send "hidden" messages.
 More importantly, we do not want people to write OERs with what they think are hidden messages.
 Your OER, and any other writings for that matter, are read and interpreted by a variety of readers – assignment officers, and board and panel members.
 We cannot stress enough the importance of taking the time to paint a clear and succinct picture of the Reported-on Officer’s performance and potential in OER comments to avoid inaccurate (or unintended) interpretation.

 Besides making the document awkward to read, OER readers consist of an occupationally diverse group who may not be familiar with the "language" of your community.
 Many times, a ROO’s achvmts are lost i/the o/use of hard to interp abbrvs/uncom acros specif to partic pgms, i.e. MODU, iot save OER space.
 Don’t sacrifice clarity for brevity.

 What do you consider to be a well constructed OER comment?